Anukul Roy

-Anukul Sudhakar Roy (born 30 November 1998) is an Indian cricketer who plays for Jharkhand and Kolkata Knight Riders.
+Anukul Sudhakar Roy (अनुकूल सुधाकर रॉय; born 30 November 1998) is an Indian cricketer who plays for Jharkhand and Kolkata Knight Riders.
 In December 2017, he was named in India's squad for the 2018 Under-19 Cricket World Cup.
 He was the joint highest wicket taker in the Under-19 Cricket World Cup.

-He was born in Bhirha, Rosera,Samastipur in the state of Bihar.
+He was born into a Maithil family in Seraikela Kharsawan in the state of Jharkhand.
+His family hails from Rosera, Samastipur district in the Mithila region of Bihar.

 He made his List A debut for Jharkhand in the 2017–18 Vijay Hazare Trophy on 8 February 2018.
 He made his first-class debut for Jharkhand in the 2018–19 Ranji Trophy on 1 November 2018.
 He was the leading wicket-taker for Jharkhand in the tournament, with 30 dismissals in nine matches.
 He made his Twenty20 debut for Jharkhand in the 2018–19 Syed Mushtaq Ali Trophy on 21 February 2019.
 In October 2019, he was named in India B's squad for the 2019–20 Deodhar Trophy.

 In February 2022, he was bought by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament.
-He made his debut for his new side against RR on the 2nd of May, 2022.
+He made his debut for his new side against RR on 2 May 2022.
 He won the 2024 Indian Premier League title with them.